cyber-defence-campus/netgear_r6700v3_circled/docs/tracing.md

 [...]
 [2023-11-28 08:56:32] [INFO] ... finished loading trace file 'circled.yaml'.
 ```
+This finishes the loading of the trace file, and the actual tracing can start.
 ### Collecting the Trace
 ```
 [2023-11-28 08:56:32] [INFO] Start tracing...